 The U.S Food and Drug Administration (FDA), in an attempt to ensure a safe blood supply, has imposed strict controls on who may donate.
 If you discover that you are not eligible to give blood, you can still save lives by providing blood for research, coordinating a blood drive within your organization, volunteering your time, or contributing financially.
 However you participate in our programs, you are helping maintain the health of our community.
 Thank you for your dedication.

 After viewing the Medical History Questionnaire and the common reasons for deferral below, if you have questions about your eligibility, contact us at (650) 723-7831.

 You will be asked to complete a Medical History Questionnaire each time you donate blood.
 Your honesty in answering these questions is a crucial part of the blood donation process.
 You may fill out your medical history questionnaire ahead of time on the day of your donation by using SBC preCheck™.

-Once you have completed the form, a Medical Historian will go over your questions and answers with you.
-He or she may ask for further information, and you will have the opportunity to ask any questions you may have.
+Once you have completed your form, a Medical Historian will go over your questions and answers with you.
+They may ask for further information, and you will have the opportunity to ask any questions you may have.
 The Medical Historian will then determine, based on your answers, if you are eligible to donate blood that day.
 Here are some reasons why a donor may be permanently deferred:

 |HIV/AIDS||You are a person with symptoms or laboratory evidence of HIV virus.|